 The Outcome: The long-term goal of this project is to deliver risk management solutions that will enhance the resilience and adaptive capacity of Canada’s large lake basins under changing climate and land use, and a specific focus on water quality and associated impacts.
 Because of the many environmental stressors affecting lake ecosystems originating in the surrounding watersheds, long-term management strategies and governance models must embrace the lake basin in its entirety.

-Transformative Technologies for Canadian Water Futures – Big Data Platform and “Smart” Watersheds
+Transformative Sensor Technologies and Smart Watersheds for Canadian Water Futures

 Claude Duguay, University Research Chair, University of Waterloo

 The Problem: Canada’s water resources are vast and span an enormous range in geography, climate and ecosystems.
 As such, decision makers facing water management challenges across Canada must rely on an unprecedented amount of data, and are dependent on highly diverse data streams and data analysis methods.